FuelLabs/fuels-ts/docs/QUICKSTART.md

 #### 4.2 Install the `fuels` SDK dependencies.

-On this step we need to install 3 dependencies to the project;
+On this step we need to install 3 dependencies for the project:

 1. `fuels`: The umbrella package that includes all the main tools; `Wallet`, `Contracts`, `Providers` and more.
 2. `typechain`: Typechain is the ABI TypeScript generator.
 3. `typechain-target-fuels`: The Typechain Target is the specific interpreter for the [Fuel ABI Spec](https://github.com/FuelLabs/fuel-specs/blob/master/specs/protocol/abi.md).

 > ABI stands for Application Binary Interface.
-ABI's inform the application the interface to interact with the VM, in other words, they provide info to the APP what methods a contract has, what params, types it expects, etc...
+ABI's inform the application the interface to interact with the VM, in other words, they provide info to the APP such as what methods a contract has, what params, types it expects, etc...

 ##### Install